 Finally, if you're still looking for additional summer reading resources, then I would start with this collection of summer reading information from the NEA.

 Barnes & Noble – For kids in grades 1-6, get a free book after reading 8 books and filling out a Reading Journal by August 31.
 For adults, share your school's required reading list and get a free tall hot or iced coffee from the cafe.
-They also have coupons and discounts listed under the right-most “Summer Reading Deals” tab.
+They also have coupons and discounts listed under the “Coupons & Deals” tab.

 H-E-B – Texas children can take part in the H-E-Buddy summer reading club.
-They have to read 10 books and send in this form by October 1 in order to receive a “cool prize,” which looks to be a free t-shirt.
+They have to read 10 books, including 1 Read-3 book, and send in this form by October 1 in order to receive a “cool prize,” which looks to be a free t-shirt.

 San Antonio, TX 78217

-New York Times – Every Friday from June 11 through August 19, any 11- to 19-year-old anywhere can read one article in the NYT and write in about why they read it or what interested them.
+New York Times – Every Friday from June 9 through August 18, any middle and high-school student can read one article in the NYT and write in about why they read it or what interested them.
 At the end of the week, judges from the Times newsroom pick favorite responses and publish them here.
 Aside from broadening their horizon's and randomly posting some of the selected weekly responses, there doesn't look to be any “reason” to do this.
 Still, 15-year-old-Goob would have gone crazy over this offer so maybe there's a kindred Hiffer out there who would enjoy this.

 Pizza Hut – This classic program lets children earn a free personal pan pizza in exchange for reading anything over the summer.
 Parents can sign up and track their child's progress online without any forms.